hadisotudeh/analytics_cup_research/README.md

 ### Methods
 For each in-play tracking frame, we construct a **5×5 grid** around a team's outfield players, dividing width equally and length with weights `(0.5, 1, 1, 1, 0.5)` to account for positional outliers.
 Then, a player's **grid cell** represents instantaneous position relative to teammates.
 We calculate the **percentage of match time** each player occupies the 25 inferred positions and visualize this with **position maps**, where each cell reflects occupancy rate.

 For example, Zac De Jesus's **position map** from February 1, 2025, is initially hard to interpret because his movements span the entire right flank.
 SkillCorner's pre-tagged labels classified him as RB, but separating the map into **in-possession** and **out-of-possession** phases clarifies the picture: he acted as an RM with the ball and an RB without it.
 Breaking the maps down further by SkillCorner's subphases shows he operated as an RWF in Finish.
-For the **position maps** of other players.
-See [position_maps/players.pdf](position_maps/players.pdf).
+For the **position maps** of other players, check [position_maps/players.pdf](position_maps/players.pdf).

 ![alt text](figs/example.jpg)